iamganeshsalunkhe/mobile-shopping-application/README.md

 ### Vendor
 ✅ Sign up, log in, and log out
 ✅ Add, update, and delete their own products
-✅ Update their profile information
+✅ Add, update and delete their profile
 ✅ View for their products

 ### Customer